brown-dash/Dash-Documentation/markdown/features/generative-ai.md

 ![](../../assets/gifs/ai/ai-firefly-image-1.gif){:.img}

 You can also provide Adobe Firefly with a reference image drawn in Dash.
+To generate an image based on a reference, select the ink drawing you want to use as a reference, then open the options menu on the right (blue arrow to the right or double-arrow on the top right) and customize your generation.

 ![](../../assets/gifs/ai/ai-firefly-template-image-1.gif){:.img}
 ![](../../assets/gifs/ai/ai-firefly-template-image-2.gif){:.img}